 Between 2009-2012, Triskel Arts Centre, whilst waiting for the renovation of Christ Church, moved its gallery offsite to the ESB substation on Caroline Street.

-In 2018, Brown Thomas teamed up with Cork City Council and artist Shane O’Driscoll to transform a city centre building which had fallen into disrepair.
+In 2018, Brown Thomas teamed up with Cork City Council and artist Shane O’Driscoll to transform the exterior of the then disused ESB station building which had fallen into disrepair.

 READ MORE HERE: Neglected Art Deco building in Cork gets ‘punch of colour’ in stunning makeover, Neglected Art Deco building in Cork gets ‘punch of colour’ in stunning makeover (irishexaminer.com)

 VIEW: The Oliver Plunkett is a lively Cork Bar which brings you the best live music in Cork with gigs on 7 nights a week:

 Pulvertaft Brass and Copper Foundry:

 In 1844 Robert Pulvertaft, moved his brass foundry from narrow little Tobin Street to Old George’s Street.
 Circa 1885, a terraced three-bay and impressive three-storey industrial building was constructed.